GrahamCorcoran/comp340-playbook/src/module1/agile_methodologies.md

 ## Advantages

-Agile’s biggest strength is adaptability.
+Agile's biggest strength is adaptability.
 If requirements change, teams can adjust direction quickly without waiting for an entire development cycle to complete.
 Because Agile delivers working software incrementally, users and stakeholders can see progress early and often, and provide feedback.
 This leads to products that more closely fit actual user needs.
 Often, Agile will reduce risk since problems are discovered earlier, and course corrections are built into the process.

 ## Disadvantages